 - Getting a loved one to accept help

 Many of these skills are valuable for the family even if their loved one does not enter treatment or has already begun the treatment process.
-Additionally, the skills remain essential over the long run for families in navigating and maintaining a positive trajectory for themselves as well as for their loved one.
+Additionally, the skills remain essential over the long run for families in navigating and maintaining a positive trajectory for all family members.
 CRAFT is not a quick fix, but rather an approach that can benefit both the substance user and the family in the short and long terms with a holistic plan of action and a more optimistic view.

 HBO profiled CRAFT in its ADDICTION series.
 For a closer look at CRAFT and the ways it can help families struggling with substance abuse, please follow this Link +